-Chemical name -"scientific designation of a chemical in accordance with nomenclature system developed by the International Union of Pure and Applied Chemistry (IUPAC) or the Chemical Abstracts Service" (GA D.O.L.
+Chemical name - "scientific designation of a chemical in accordance with nomenclature system developed by the International Union of Pure and Applied Chemistry (IUPAC) or the Chemical Abstracts Service" (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).

-Chemical-specific Right to Know Training - training provided to all employees who are exposed to hazardous chemicals during their normal work day.
+Chemical-specific Right to Know Training - Specific training provided to all employees who are exposed to hazardous chemicals as part of normal job function by lab principal investigators or site managers.

-Chematix - online chemical inventory tracking and hazardous waste disposal system used by UGA. https://chematix.uga.edu
+Chematix - online chemical inventory tracking and hazardous waste disposal system used by UGA.

-Common name - "any designation or identification such as code name, code number, trade name, or brand name used to identify a chemical other than by its chemical name" (GA D.0.L.
+Common name - "any designation or identification such as code name, code number, trade name, or brand name used to identify a chemical other than by its chemical name" (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).

-Contractor -"any person under contract or agreement to provide labor or services to a public employer" (GA D.O.L.
+Contractor - "any person under contract or agreement to provide labor or services to a public employer" (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).

-Employee -any person who is employed by UGA.
+Employee - any person who is employed by UGA.